JesseSousa/web-framework/README.md

 # Web Framework

-A simple framework done in the course: [Typescript: The Complete Developer's Guide](https://www.udemy.com/course/typescript-the-complete-developers-guide)
+A simple framework made in the course: [Typescript: The Complete Developer's Guide](https://www.udemy.com/course/typescript-the-complete-developers-guide)